+State

-State and Local
+and Local

-2022 Statutory Maximum Contribution Rates
+2023 Statutory Maximum Contribution Rates

 Employer 14.0 %

 Employee 10.0 %

-2022 Actual Contribution Rates
+2023 Actual Contribution Rates

 Employer:

 Pension 14.0 %

 Post-Employment Health Care Benefits 0.0 %

 Total Employer 14.0 %

 Employee 10.0 %

-- \ Member contributions within combined plan are not used to fund the defined benefit retirement allowance - \\ These pension and employer health care rates are for the traditional and combined plans.
-The employer contributions rate for the member-directed plan is allocated 4 percent for health care with remainder going to pension.
+- Member contributions within combined plan are not used to fund the defined benefit retirement allowance. - These pension and employer health care rates are for the traditional plan.
+Beginning July 1, 2022, the employer contribution rate for the combined plan is allocated 2 percent health care with the remainder going to pension.
+The employer contributions rate for the member-directed plan allocated 4 percent for health care with remainder going to pension.